Brightspace/bmx/README.md

 BMX supports configuration files where you can define default values for most BMX flags.

-There's a global configuration file at `~/.bmx/config` that applies to all BMX commands.
+A global configuration file at `~/.bmx/config`, if created, applies to all BMX commands.
 You probably want to set `org` and `user` in this file.
 The `bmx configure` command can help you set this up.